ionos-cloud/ionosctl/docs/subcommands/networkloadbalancer/networkloadbalancer-rule-target-add.md

   -D, --depth int32                     Controls the detail depth of the response objects.
 Max depth is 10.
   -f, --force                           Force command to execute without user input -h, --help                            Print usage
-      --ip string                       IP of a balanced target VM (required) --maintenance                     [Health Check]  Maintenance specifies if a target VM should be marked as down, even if it is not
+      --ip ip                           IP of a balanced target VM (required) --maintenance                     [Health Check]  Maintenance specifies if a target VM should be marked as down, even if it is not
       --networkloadbalancer-id string   The unique NetworkLoadBalancer Id (required) -o, --output string                   Desired output format [text|json] (default "text")